dan-leo/masters/thesis/v8/4_results.md

 # Results {#results}

 This chapter visualizes and analyzes the results from the datasets obtained in Chapter \ref{design}.
 The visualization format can be found in \S\ref{plots}.
+Metrics are analyzed using UE reports from the modem and measurements using the external energy capture device in \S\ref{energy_capture_device}.
+Analysis is performed in a two-pronged approach, with the entire dataset in Appendix \ref{appendix_plots}, and mean distributions in Appendix \ref{appendix_measured} and \ref{appendix_ue_reported}.

 ## Primary Metrics